 Virtual Summit 2023

-Panel discussion: Advancing workers' rights in public buyers supply chains: the potential of the regulatory environment
+DAY 1 – 14th November (Public session): Panel discussion: Advancing workers' rights in public buyers supply chains: the potential of the regulatory environment

-Covering both policy and practice, speakers will explore topics including international regulations and the impact of the CSDDD on European procurement, and look at some of the compliance systems being developed for the German supply chain act.
-We will also discuss industry reactions to the Norway Transparency Act and the ways in which public buyers trying to leverage this legislation to increase transparency and traceability, as well as modern slavery in Australia and the reasons New South Wales decided to go beyond national legislation.
+Following a welcome from Executive Director Björn Claeson and Electronics Watch highlights from the last year, this session highlighted how public buyers are setting expectations and demonstrating higher standards for human rights due diligence, with a focus on the wider regulatory environment.
+Covering both policy and practice, speakers explored topics including international regulations and the impact of the CSDDD on European procurement, and looked at some of the compliance systems being developed for the German supply chain act.
+They also examined industry reactions to the Norway Transparency Act and the ways in which public buyers are trying to leverage this legislation to increase transparency and traceability, as well as modern slavery in Australia, and the reasons New South Wales decided to go beyond national legislation.

-Battery supply chains: human rights violations and due diligence
+DAY 2 – 15th November (Public session) Battery supply chains: human rights violations and due diligence

-Stories of challenge and change: monitoring partners and public buyers in conversation
+DAY 3 - 16th November (Affiliates only session) Stories of challenge and change: monitoring partners and public buyers in conversation